What Is The Difference Between A Customer And Consumer

 1. Understand Your Target Audience

 The first step is to thoroughly understand your target audience, including both customers and consumers.
-Conduct market research to identify their needs, preferences, and behaviors.
+Because of that, conduct market research to identify their needs, preferences, and behaviors.
 Use surveys, focus groups, and data analytics to gather insights into their purchasing patterns and consumption habits.
 This understanding will inform your product development, marketing, and customer service strategies.

 Example: A company selling baby food should understand that while parents are the customers, the babies are the consumers.
 The marketing should focus on the nutritional benefits and safety of the food to appeal to parents, while the product itself should be designed to be easily digestible and palatable for babies.